petaly-labs/petaly/docs/tutorial/pipeline_explained.md

 #### csv files as source

-In `files_source_dir:`, specify the path to the directory where the csv files are stored.
+In `object_source_dir:`, specify the path to the directory where the csv files are stored.
 This is only relevant for file uploads.

-`files_source_dir: /absolute-path-to-file-dir`
+`object_source_dir: /absolute-path-to-file-dir`

-Specify the filenames to load specific file or leave blank/null to include all files from `files_source_dir:`.
+Specify the filenames to load specific file or leave blank/null to include all files from `object_source_dir:`.
 At least one dash or empty brackets [] should be present.
 If you leave it empty/null, remember that all files in `file_dir:` should have the same metadata structure as they will be loaded into the same table.
 In case you want to load only a specific file/s from the given `file_dir:` use dash character one per line and filename.

 Use one of the following options:
-1. To load all files from the `files_source_dir` set:
+1. To load all files from the `object_source_dir` set:
 ```
     file_names:
     - null
 ```
-Alternatively, to load all files from the `files_source_dir` set:
+Alternatively, to load all files from the `object_source_dir` set:
 ```
     file_names: []
 ```
-2. To load specific files from the `files_source_dir` set:
+2. To load specific files from the `object_source_dir` set:
 ```

     file_names: